alexqfredrickson/notes/devops/kubernetes.md

 Labels are used to tag Kubernetes objects.

 They allow for "label selection" to filter on related objects - for instance, services may use label selectors to identify relevant pods.

+## Storage

+### Volumes

+Volumes let containers in a pod share a filesystem.
+Volumes can be *ephemeral* or *persistent*.
+Data is preserved across container restarts.

+#### Persistent Volumes

+A *PersistentVolume* is provisioned by an administrator or by a StorageClass object.

+A *PersistentVolumeClaim* is a request by a user for storage.
+It is sort of like a Pod.
+Pods request memory/compute resources, and PVCs claim size and access modes.

 ## `kubectl`